 Legend has it that the Claddagh symbol was originated by Richard Joyce, a Galway seafarer kidnapped by pirates and sold into slavery in North Africa where he learned the art of a goldsmith.
 When he was released, nothing could keep him from his beloved Galway where he returned to become a master goldsmith and where he created the Claddagh ring.
 For centuries this was used as a wedding ring by the fisher folk of Claddagh village, which nestled outside the walls of Galway city in the west of Ireland.
 Claddagh rings are worn as friendship, engagement or wedding rings depending on how they are worn.

-Shop with confidence with free shipping and free returns.
+Shop with confidence with free shipping and 45 day returns.